FIDE’s African Problem

 There are several reasons for Africa’s sluggish growth in chess and it may mirror many other problems existing within the socio-economic and geopolitical landscape of the continent.
 However, when looking at Africa’s standing in FIDE over the past decades, it is obvious that there needs to be more attention paid to the sustainable growth of 42 African federations.

 In my years of covering chess, there appears to be a myriad of problems pertaining to chess growth on the large continent.
 First, is the massive size of the continent which makes it very impractical to travel such long distances.
 This problem also appears in other regions with developing chess communities.
-Second, economics appear to be the major obstacle to chess development in Africa with federations struggling to draw sponsorship, host regular activities and run a functioning administrative location.
+Second, economics appears to be the major obstacle to chess development in Africa with federations struggling to draw sponsorship, host regular activities and run a functioning administrative location.
 Thirdly, Africa suffers due to the lack of connection between the chess community and larger constituencies.

 While these shortcomings are due to a number of reasons, FIDE’s treatment of Africa has not been progressive.
 In this past election campaign, there were many controversies surrounding the continent including, but not limited to the issue of delegates.
 Expectantly, there was an effort by both election campaigns to pool the voting delegates of Africa into a winning formula.

 The image that had been cast is that in Africa all you need is a suitcase full of incentives to sway votes.
 Of course, this is a gross exaggeration.
 In the past, there was even a notion that African nations were unworthy of a singular vote and that more powerful nations should wield heavier influence.
 However, this was disavowed by both campaigns.
-In the General Assembly, there is the one-nation, one vote system giving the smallest federation the same voting power as the largest.
+In the General Assembly, there is the one-nation, one-vote system giving the smallest federation the same voting power as the largest.
 Thus stakes were very high.

 As the campaign drew nearer, there were controversies including several federations whose voting delegates had been removed altogether and changed.
 This essay is not to delve into these controversies, rehash the details and determine which campaign was justified in their attacks.
 These are now public records.
 However, there must NOT be a rerun of this episode in 2018 since the last election turned into a “Scramble for Africa“.
 This is the last thing the continent needs.